A Many Splendored Thing (Homicide: Life on the Street): Plot summary

 Pembleton (Andre Braugher) and Bayliss (Kyle Secor) investigate the murder of Angela Frandina, who was found strangled in her bed clutching a note reading, "Ed did it", although it proves to be a false lead.
-Their investigation leads the detectives to discover Angela had several strange boyfriends and worked at an S&M fashion store and a phone sex hotline.
-Bayliss claims to be disgusted by the sexual taboos, but Pembleton insists everybody has a darker side and that until Bayliss recognizes his own, his virtues can never truly be tested.
-Pembleton and Bayliss return to the S&M fashion store and ask about leather belts with bead patterns matching the marks on Angela's neck.
+Their investigation leads the detectives to discover Angela had several strange boyfriends and worked for both an S&M fashion store and a phone sex hotline.
+Bayliss claims to be disgusted by sexual taboos, but Pembleton insists everybody has a darker side and that until Bayliss recognizes his own, his virtues can never truly be tested.

+Pembleton and Bayliss return to the store and ask about leather belts with bead patterns matching the marks on Angela's neck.
 Store owner Tanya (Adrienne Shelly) tells them Angela's neighbor Jeremy (Scott Nielson) has a jacket with a matching belt.
-After an interrogation, Jeremy confesses to choking and accidentally killing Angela with the belt during quirky and violent (but consensual) sex.
+Under interrogation, Jeremy confesses to choking and accidentally killing Angela with the belt during violent (but consensual) sex.
 As a thank you for solving the murder, Tanya brings Bayliss a leather jacket as gift, which he reluctantly accepts.
-That night, Bayliss visits Baltimore's red light district wearing the jacket, as a way to test himself as Pembleton suggested.
+That night, he visits Baltimore's red light district wearing the jacket, as a way to test himself as Pembleton suggested.
 He is approached by a prostitute but rejects her, thus passing the test.